NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     If enabled the HTTP header User-Agent is not set.
     Use with caution as some webserver configurations may reject HTTP requests lacking this header.
-    If needed, it is better to explicitly set the http-user-agent below.
+    If needed, it is better to explicitly set the :ref:`http-user-agent:<unbound.conf.http-user-agent>` below.

 .. _unbound.conf.http-user-agent: